CitiesSkylinesModding/CS2-AssetPacksManager/.github/ISSUE_TEMPLATE/help-needed.md

 ## Have you used the `Delete Mods Cache`-Option in Asset Packs Manager?
 If not, why not?
 No

-## Have you deleted the `C:/Users/USERNAME/AppData/LocalLow/Colossal Order/Cities Skylines II/Mods` folder?
+## Have you deleted the `C:/Users/%username%/AppData/LocalLow/Colossal Order/Cities Skylines II/Mods` folder?
+If not, why not?
 No

-## Have you deleted the `C:/Users/USERNAME/AppData/LocalLow/Colossal Order/Cities Skylines II/CustomAssets` folder?
+## Have you deleted the `C:/Users/%username%/AppData/LocalLow/Colossal Order/Cities Skylines II/CustomAssets` folder?
+If not, why not?
 No

+## Attached Logs from `C:/Users/%username%/AppData/LocalLow/Colossal Order/Cities Skylines II/Logs`